MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 ## Updating personal data

-**Unified labeling client**:

-For the unified labeling client, sensitivity labels and label policies are configured in the Microsoft 365 compliance center.
+Sensitivity labels and label policies are configured in the Microsoft 365 compliance center.
 For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels).

-**Classic client**:

-For the classic client, you can update email addresses for scoped policies and protection settings in the Azure Information Protection policy.
-For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

 For the protection settings, you can update the same information by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).